fwextensions/QuicKey/docs/releases/index.md

 # Release history

-## 1.3.4 - 2020-01-20
+## 1.3.4 - 2020-01-21

 ### Fixed

-* Sometimes the matching letters in search results would not be shown correctly.
+* The matching letters in search results would not be shown correctly in some cases.

+* The order of recent tabs was sometimes lost when restarting the browser.

 ## 1.3.3 - 2020-01-15